KERNEL HACKING - INTRODUCTION TO THE LINUX KERNEL(1/3)

 Supervisor Mode vs User Space

 In the previous section, we introduce these two terms.
 Let us give an explanation:- Supervisor mode(also kernel mode): Portion of the virtual memory designed for the kernel and the device drivers.
-In this privileges portion of the memory, the software has full control over the computer hardware;
+In this privileged portion of the memory, the software has full control over the computer hardware;

 - User space(also userland): Portion of the virtual memory designed for user applications.
 Each user space process runs isolated in a virtual memory area and cannot access other memory locations unless explicitly authorized.